Intermodalics/pickit-docs/docs/documentation/snapshots/index.rst

 .. image:: /assets/images/Documentation/snapshots-page.png

-You can choose to :ref:`automatically save a snapshot <Snapshot-automatically-save-snapshots>` everytime you trigger a detection from the web interface.
-These automatically saved snapshots are stored in the subfolder **snapshots/autosave**.
+:ref:`Automatically saved snapshots <Snapshot-automatically-save-snapshots>` are stored in the subfolder **snapshots/autosave**.

 :ref:`Snapshots saved from a running robot program <Snapshot-save-snapshots-from-robot>` are saved in the subfolder **snapshots/robot**.